ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 ===========================================

 .. note::
-   Note that these must be defined as null strings in ``config_defaults.sh`` so that if they are specified by the user in the experiment configuration file (i.e., ``config.sh``), they remain set to those values, and if not, they get set to machine-dependent values.
+   These variables must be defined as null strings in ``config_defaults.sh`` so that if they are specified by the user in the experiment configuration file (``config.sh``), they remain set to those values, and if not, they get set to machine-dependent values.

 ``EXTRN_MDL_SYSBASEDIR_ICS``: (Default: "")
    Base directory on the local machine containing external model files for generating :term:`ICs` on the native grid.
 The way the full path containing these files is constructed depends on the user-specified external model for ICs (defined in ``EXTRN_MDL_NAME_ICS`` above).